gabriel-laet/api-docs/src/docs/corp-overview/confirm-an-order/index.md

 # Confirm an order

-An order is created when confirm an [inquiry](/corp-overview/generate-a-quote).
+An order is created when an [inquiry](/corp-overview/generate-a-quote) is confirmed.

-The input `inquiry` should be the value in `inquiry.pk` and `paymentMethod` should be the value of `pk` in one of the payment result in [allPaymentMethods](/other-resources/payment) query.
+The input `inquiry` should be the value of `inquiry.pk`, and `paymentMethod` should be the value of `pk` from one of the payment result in [allPaymentMethods](/other-resources/payment) query.

 Example: